-The ability to edit fields such as subject line or name and phone number is in the system, as well as adding pictures and graphics (such as company logos).
+The ability to edit fields such as a subject line or name and phone number is in the system, as well as adding pictures and graphics (such as company logos).

 Once a page has been added to the RingCentral Call Controller, it can be set as the default cover page for sending a fax from web and email based systems.

 Faxing still exists in many areas because of the use of signatures in agreements.
-The quickest and easiest way to get a signature onto a piece of paper in many cases is through a fax.
+The quickest and easiest way to get a signature on a piece of paper in many cases is through a fax.

 RingCentral will let you upload a copy of your signature, and then use that as a “stamp” to get your signature onto a fax.
-The benefit of this is that it removes the step of having to fully download a document in order to “sign” it.
+The benefit of this is that it removes the step of having to fully download a document to “sign” it.